 Lawrence NJ Workers’ Compensation for Police Officers Attorney

-Law Firm with Offices in Trenton and Pennington, NJ
+Law Firm with Offices in Hamilton and Pennington, NJ

 Although many New Jersey workers have dangerous jobs, no one would deny that police officers, firefighters, and other public safety workers face the most significant risk of on-the-job injuries.
 Police officers are not just at risk of serious bodily injury; death is also a constant threat in their line of work.
 Police officers, sheriff’s deputies, homeland security workers, prison guards, firefighters, volunteer firemen, and other emergency responders should not have to foot the bill for medical expenses when they are injured in the line of duty.
 That’s why workers’ compensation protects all New Jersey workers, including police officers, by allowing them to recover compensation for financial losses resulting from a job-related injury or illness.
 In exchange for workers’ comp benefits, the worker agrees not to hold the employer liable for other kinds of damages, such as pain and suffering.

 Cohen & Riechelson is a law firm with a tradition of excellence in New Jersey and Pennsylvania.
 We have more than 40 years of experience representing injured police officers throughout Mercer County, including Hamilton, Princeton, and Ewing.
 Our legal team is made up of skilled negotiators and tenacious litigators who know how to win in the courtroom.
 If you have been injured on the job, call CR today to explore your legal options.

 New Jersey Workers’ Comp Law for Police Officers in Mercer County, NJ